TechieGee/SlideBoard/README.md

 # SlideBoard
-A PowerPoint Add_in for teaching
+A PowerPoint Add-in for teaching